Artemis-Sustainable-Technologies/ELISE-Privacy-Policy/Privacy Policy.md

 ### 7. Contact Us

-If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at [contact email].
+If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at artemis.sustainability@gmail.com.

 ### 8. Liability Disclaimer

 ELISE and its team members shall not be liable for any damages, losses, or liabilities arising from the use of the Application or any information collected therein.
 While we strive to maintain the security and confidentiality of your information, we cannot guarantee absolute protection against unauthorized access or disclosure.
-By using our Application, you acknowledge and accept the inherent risks associated with data transmission over the internet.
+By using our Application, you acknowledge and accept the inherent risks associated with data transmission over the Internet.

 ### 9. Data Disclosure and Handling Procedures